Airplane!

 sprung from her partner’s trunks, and the ballet sequence here follows

 suit.
-I’m led to wonder, however, what use there is in satire, if thirty
+One may wonder, however, what use there is in satire, if thirty years

-years after Monty Python TV reporters still do “walkie-talkies,”
+after Monty Python TV reporters still do “walkie-talkies,” and

-and twenty years after Top Secret! dancers in leading ballet companies
+twenty years after Top Secret! dancers in leading ballet companies still

 The